 The Office of Undergraduate Research offers several grants to students to fund research projects.
 You can learn about these opportunities below.
 Students should read the Policies for Grants to understand the expectations for applicants and awardees before applying to any of the below opportunities.

 - Double Hoo Award

-The Double Hoo supports between 10-15 pairs of undergraduate and graduate students pursuing research together each year.
+The Double Hoo supports between 10-15 pairs of undergraduate and graduate students pursuing research together each summer.
 The program is intended to build collaborative interactions between the undergraduate and graduate communities throughout the University.
 These collaborations provide opportunities for more advanced research by undergraduates and valuable mentoring experiences for graduate students.

 - Harrison Undergraduate Research Award

-The Harrison funds outstanding undergraduate research projects to be carried out in the summer following application for the award and the subsequent academic year.
+The Harrison funds outstanding undergraduate research projects to be carried out in the summer following application.